elycruz/atomic-ui-js/packages/atomic-ui-js/x-ripple/README.md

 ### Self contained element

-In this approach the element would be able to operate in two configrations:
+In this approach the element would be able to operate in two configurations:

 1. With `children` elements.
 2. As a child element.